slaclab/pydm-tutorial/docs/source/intro.rst

 This file is not a complete Virtual Machine dump that can be imported but instead a disk.

 In order to use this disk, start by creating a new virtual Machine, select Type as ``Linux`` and Version as ``Ubuntu (64-bit)``.
-Configure the amount of memory to use (something greater or equal 2048MB should do it.
+Configure the amount of memory to use (something greater than or equal to 4096 MB should do it.
 Make sure to select ``Use an existing virtual hard disk file.`` and select the extracted ``.vmdk`` file.

 .. figure:: /_static/new_vm.png